Sokmarady97/Sokmarady97/README.md

 ### OSS Class Related

+In the future, we plan to:

+Future Plan 1
+Future Plan 2
+Future Plan 3

 <!--
 **Sokmarady97/Sokmarady97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.